The Institute for Emerging Leadership in Online Learning

 Who Should Attend

-- Individuals positioned for leadership positions within their institutions.
+- Individuals positioned for leadership roles within their institutions.

-- Individuals with responsibilities for leadership responsibilities of online learning initiatives.
+- Individuals with leadership responsibilities related to online learning initiatives.

 Applications, with supporting nominations, will be reviewed at the close of the application deadline.
 Preference will be given to candidates with the following qualifications: